dfontana/dfontana.github.io/content/disbot.md

 - I want this cache to be thread-safe
 - And I want the cache capable of populating itself

 With these needs in mind, I turned to `lazy_static!` to help setup that global instance.
-This little macro makes it simple to create static references, which can be made thread safe using the proper syncronization primitives (eg `RwLock`, etc).
+This little macro makes it simple to create static references, which can be made thread safe using the proper synchronization primitives (eg `RwLock`, etc).
 Rather than store an entire `EmojiLookup` struct, though, I decided to only store the configuration values needed to rebuild the struct.
-Internally, `Serenity-rs` handle caching of API calls so we don't actually need to recache these values ourselves (how nifty), so I'm dancing around the requirement a little (_oh well_ {{em(id="shrug-dog")}}).
+Internally, `Serenity-rs` handle caching of API calls so we don't actually need to re-cache these values ourselves (how nifty), so I'm dancing around the requirement a little (_oh well_ {{em(id="shrug-dog")}}).

 ```rust
 lazy_static! {